redox-os/rfcs/text/0000-io_uring.md

 #### Notification epochs

 There are also a push epoch, and a pop epoch, which are global counters for each ring that are incremented on each respective operation.
-This is mainly used by the kernel to notify a user when a ring can be pushed to (after it was previously full), or when it can be popped from (after it was previously empty).
+These are mainly used by the kernel to notify a user when a ring can be pushed to (after it was previously full), or when it can be popped from (after it was previously empty).
 It also makes it simple for the kernel to quickly check those during